-4.3 Malpractice by a candidate in a coursework or controlled assessment component of a specification discovered prior to the candidate signing the declaration of authentication need not be reported to the awarding body, but must be dealt with in accordance with the centre's internal procedures.
+4.3 Malpractice by a candidate in a controlled assessment, coursework or nonexamination assessment component discovered prior to the candidate signing the declaration of authentication need not be reported to the awarding body, but must be dealt with in accordance with the centre's internal procedures.
+The only exception to this is where the awarding body's confidential assessment material has been breached.
+The breach must be reported to the awarding body.

-If a candidate has not been entered with an awarding body for the component, unit or qualification, malpractice discovered in controlled assessment or coursework must also be dealt with in accordance with the centre's internal procedures.
+If a candidate has not been entered with an awarding body for the component, unit or qualification, malpractice discovered in controlled assessment, coursework or non-examination assessment must also be dealt with in accordance with the centre's internal procedures.